agentlang-ai/agentlang-docs/docs/language/reference/config.md

 **:rbac-enabled** - true or false

 Setting `:rbac-enabled` to `true` will set `:authentication` to its default values.
 It also enabled the `:rbac` interceptor.
-Usually this is the only flag required to enable authentication and authorization in a Agentlang application.
+Usually this is the only flag required to enable authentication and authorization in an Agentlang application.

 **:deploy** - map